dasher-project/dasher-web/documents/Specification/06ZoomBoxSpawning/ZoomBoxSpawning.md

 (In the Dasher Version Six proof-of-concept, root spawning is triggered automatically towards the end of user interface initialisation.
-It can also be triggered by the user, from the control panel developer options.)
+It can also be triggered by the user, from the control panel developer options, by selecting the reset option.)

 The processing is as follows.

-1. The user interface triggers root spawning to instantiate the root box.
+1. The user interface triggers root spawning.

     The following parameters are given by the user interface.

-    -   The lateral centre of the box, typically zero.
+    -   The lateral centre of the box, typically zero to position the root box in the centre of the zooming area.

     -   Either the front position of the box, or its lateral size.

+2. A new zoom box is instantiated and assigned as the root zoom box.

+    The new box will have zero child boxes, and no parent box.

-2. The root box is assigned a correspondence to the palette root.
+3. The root box is assigned a correspondence to the palette root.

     This gives the root box the following properties.